-C.1.39 Identify individually for director, and generally in other cases, and provide detail of any agreements made between the company and its directors, executives or employees containing indemnity or golden parachute clauses in the event of resignation or dismissal or termination of employment without cause following a takeover bid or any other type of transaction.
+C.1.39 Identify individually for directors, and generally in other cases, and provide detail of any agreements made between the company and its directors, executives or employees containing indemnity or golden parachute clauses in the event of resignation or dismissal or termination of employment without cause following a takeover bid or any other type of transaction.

-Number of beneficiaries 1 Beneficiary Chief Executive Officer Description of agreement The only director entitled to an indemnity in the event of termination of his/her contract is the CEO.
-The indemnit consists of 45 days' remuneration per year as from his appointment as the Company's CEO (i.e. February 14 2012) until the contract termination date.
-This termination indemnity is the same as was initially stipulated in his employment relationship.
+Number of beneficiaries 1

+Beneficiary Chief Executive Officer

+Description of agreement The only director entitled to an indemnity in the event of termination of his/her contract is the CEO.
+The indemnity consists of 45 days' remuneration per year as from his appointment as the Company's CEO (i.e. February 14, 2012) until the contract termination date.
+This termination indemnity is additional to any indemnity to which he might also be legally entitled for termination of his previous employment relationship.
 Likewise, he has a non-competition clause with a term of 24 months as from finalization of his contract, receiving a sum equivalent to 12 monthly salary payments during that period.

-Number of beneficiaries 1 Beneficiary Patrick Martin Description of agreement Patrick Martin (a proprietary director of the Company since July 27, 2018) is a manager of the company Otis Elevator Worldwide Sprl (belonging to the group of the Company's majority shareholder).
-Notwithstanding, his remuneration as a manager of Otis Elevator Worldwide Sprl is paid directly by the Company, although the amount is reimbursed to the Company by Otis Elevator Worldwide Sprl.
-In his capacity of manager of Otis Elevator Worldwide Sprl, Patrick Martin has a non-competition clause with a term of 24 months as from finalization of his contract, receiving a sum equivalent to 12 monthly salary payments during that period.
+Number of beneficiaries

-Number of beneficiaries 1 Beneficiary Manager
+Number of beneficiaries 1

+Beneficiary Manager

 Description of agreement One of the Company's managers is entitled, in the event of unfair dismissal that generates an indemnity, to a length of service -for the purposes of the indemnity- that dates from 10 years before he joined the Company.

+Number of beneficiaries 2

+Beneficiary Managers

-Number of beneficiaries 2 Beneficiary Managers Description of agreement The Company pays the remuneration of several managers of Otis Elevator Company who are former employees of the Company, although the amount is reimbursed to the Company by Otis Elevator Worldwide Sprl.
+Description of agreement The Company pays the remuneration of several managers of Otis Elevator Company who are former employees of the Company, although the amount is reimbursed to the Company by Otis Elevator Worldwide Sprl.

 One of them is entitled, in the event of unfair dismissal that generates an indemnity, to a length of service -for the purposes of the indemnity- that dates from 4 years before he joined the Company.
 The other manager has an additional indemnity clause whereby, in the event of a dismissal found to be unfair, the Company guarantees a minimum indemnity equivalent to one year of the manager's salary.